MLRichter/receptive_field_analysis_toolbox/README.md

 ![simple_conv.png](https://github.com/MLRichter/receptive_field_analysis_toolbox/blob/main/images/simple_conv.png?raw=true)

-Note that the output layer is marked as a critical layer that is maybe unproductive.
-This is because dense layers have technically an infinite receptive field size and therefore using more than a single dense layer in your output head is generally not a good idea.

 ### A quick primer on the Receptive Field

-To understand how it works, we first need to understand what a receptive field is, and it's effect on what the network is learning to detect.
+To understand how RFA works, we first need to understand what a receptive field is, and it's effect on what the network is learning to detect.
 Every layer in a (convolutional) neural network has a receptive field.
 It can be considered the "field of view" of this layer.
 In more precise terms, we define a receptive field as the area influencing the output of a single position of the convolutional kernel.
 Here is a simple, 1-dimensional example:
 ![rf.PNG](https://github.com/MLRichter/receptive_field_analysis_toolbox/blob/main/images/rf.PNG?raw=true)
-As you can see, the first layer of this simple architecture can only ever "see" the information the input pixels directly under it's kernel, in this scenario 3 pixels.
+The first layer of this simple architecture can only ever "see" the information the input pixels directly under it's kernel, in this scenario 3 pixels.
-Another observation we can make from this example is that the receptive field size is expanding from layer to layer This is happening, because the consecutive layers also have kernel sizes greater than 1 pixel, which means that they combine multiple adjacent positions on the feature map into a single position in their output.
+Another observation we can make from this example is that the receptive field size is expanding from layer to layer.
+This is happening, because the consecutive layers also have kernel sizes greater than 1 pixel, which means that they combine multiple adjacent positions on the feature map into a single position in their output.
 In other words, every consecutive layer adds additional context to each feature map position by expanding the receptive field.